decalage2/oletools/oletools/doc/Contribute.md

 The code is available in [a repository on GitHub](https://github.com/decalage2/oletools).
 You may use it to **submit enhancements** using forks and pull requests.
+When submitting a PR, GitHub will automatically check that unittests pass and `pylint -E` does not report anything for the code files you changed.

 --------------------------------------------------------------------------